[Rev. 1/25/2023 4:12:06 PM--2022R1]

 NRS 686A.450 Permissible charges: Late payment; returned check; collection costs or attorney’s fees.

-NRS 686A.460 Cancellation of insurance policy by company.
+NRS 686A.460 Cancellation of insurance policy listed in agreement containing power of attorney enabling cancellation by company.

-NRS 686A.480 Prohibited payments: Membership in motor club; policy of insurance covering death or dismemberment.
+NRS 686A.480 Prohibited payments: Membership in motor club; policy of insurance covering accidental death or dismemberment.

-NRS 686A.490 No recourse against agent; limitation on inducements; prohibited acts by company, agent or broker.
+NRS 686A.490 No recourse against agent based on insured’s default in payments; limitation on inducements; prohibited acts by company, agent or broker related to submission of agreement.

 NRS 686A.500 Disclosure of financial interest required; agent or broker who submits or performs services in connection with agreement prohibited from receiving compensation.